zoonman/linkedin-api-php-client/README.md

 print_r($profile);
 ```

-Share content on a personal profile
+##### Share content on a personal profile

+Make sure that image URL is available from the Internet (don't use localhost in the image url).

 ```php
 $share = $client->post(